xyloflake/SVC16/README.md

 ### No Fluff
 There are as few features as possible.
 That means limited input, no sound, no variable display size etc.
-It also means that there are no accelerators or trick to help with performance.
+It also means that there are no accelerators or tricks to help with performance.

 ### Setup
 Here is a sketch of all components of the virtual computer: